drscotthawley/espiownage/README.md

 > Ownage (domination) of ESPI image inference.
 (Pronounced like "espionage" but with a little "own" in the middle.)

-Welcome to the new phase of [SPNet](https://github.com/drscotthawley/SPNet) developement.
-In this incarnation, we'll make it an image-segmentation code instead of an object detector, and we'll use [fast.ai](fast.ai).
+Welcome to the new phase of [SPNet](https://github.com/drscotthawley/SPNet) developement -- IN PROGRESS.

+In this incarnation, we'll be making it an image-segmentation code instead of an object detector, and we'll use [fast.ai](fast.ai).

 ## Install